Page Title Optimization: 4 SEO Techniques

 Guide to Effective Page Title Optimization

 Accumulating 78% of all global desktop search traffic and over 61% of the total mobile searches, Google is the top search engine now.
-That’s why following Google’s standards in search rankings is the go-to procedure.
+That’s why following Google’s standards in search rankings are the go-to procedure.

 Here are some effective Google-compliant page title optimization techniques you need to employ in your website now.